Encryqed/Dumper-7/UsingTheSDK.md

 #include "SDK/Engine_classes.hpp"

 // Basic.cpp was added to the VS project
-// Engien_functions.cpp was added to the VS project
+// Engine_functions.cpp was added to the VS project

 DWORD MainThread(HMODULE Module)
 {